imalsky/NN_Profiles/README.md

 ## Future Work

-- Scattering
 - DISORT radiative transfer
 - Varying planet compositions
-- Stellar Radiation
-- Betterness of the whole thing

-Workflow:
-- Edit the parameters.json file
-- run create_training.py
-- run normalize_data.py
+- Add clouds
-- run main.py
+- Add hazes

-python normalize.py --pressure_norm standard --temperature_norm min-max --net_flux_norm none
+- Add different premixed tables
+- Add info about the C/O ratio and metallicity of the table to the metadata that the model is trained on